-MOORESVILLE, N.C. — Republican pastor Mark Harris won election to the U.S. House of Representatives on Tuesday, Nov.
+MOORESVILLE, N.C. — Republican Pastor Mark Harris won election to the U.S. House of Representatives on Tuesday, Nov.
 5, in North Carolina’s 8th Congressional District.

 Harris, who serves as senior pastor of Trinity Baptist Church in Mooresville, N.C., captured 59.68% of the vote to defeat Democrat Justin Dues, according to unofficial preliminary results from the N.C.
 State Board of Elections.
 Multiple news outlets called the race for Harris on election night.